Naveen Jindal School of Management

 Professor Emeritus: Dale Osborne @dosborne

-NOTE: The Executive Education Area of the Jindal School of Management offers three additional and separate MS MAS programs, which retain the same set of core courses but have their own set of specific topical electives.
-These include (1) the MS MAS with an emphasis in project management, (2) the Executive Healthcare MS MAS and (3) the MS MAS with an emphasis in organizational behavior and coaching.
-These programs are described in the Executive Education section under the Jindal School of Management graduate programs in the graduate catalog.
+NOTE: The Executive Education area of the Jindal School of Management offers three additional and separate MS MSc programs, which retain the same set of core courses but have their own set of specific electives.
+These include (1) the MS MSc with an emphasis in project management, (2) the Executive Healthcare Leadership and Management MS MSc and (3) the MS MSc with an emphasis in organizational behavior and coaching (see Executive Education catalog for more details).
 All three programs are supported entirely by participant fees, and special admissions requirements apply.

-Each candidate must satisfactorily complete the following 10 semester credit hours core courses:
+Students must satisfactorily complete the following core courses.

 MECO 6303 Business Economics